The DGC Open: Defending champ Thippong ready for strong home challenge from Sandhu, Bhullar, Kapur

-New Delhi [India], February 11 (ANI): Defending champion Nitithorn Thippong, who rose up the ranks after his win at the inaugural edition of The DGC Open a year ago, will return to the venue of his maiden Asian Tour win.
+New Delhi [India], February 15 (ANI): Defending champion, Thailand's Nitithorn Thippong, who rose up the ranks after his win at the inaugural edition of The DGC Open a year ago, will return to the venue of his maiden Asian Tour win here.

 Other top stars in the field include Ajeetesh Sandhu, runner-up at the tournament last year, Shiv Kapur, Veer Ahlawat and Yuvraj Sandhu, who were all tied sixth.
 Three other Indians, Shamim Khan, Yashas Chandra and M Dharma were tied 10th.

-The tournament will see the prize purse rise by 50 per cent as it goes from USD 500,000 to USD 750,000 for its second edition.
-The event in its inaugural year was voted by the Players as the third-best event on the 21-event schedule of the Asian Tour.
+The Delhi Golf Club (DGC) Open will see the prize purse rise by 50 per cent as it goes from USD 500,000 to USD 750,000 for its second edition.
+The Players voted the event in its inaugural year as the third-best event on the 21-event schedule of the Asian Tour.

 The field will have 132 players, and players from around 25 countries are expected for the week.

 The Delhi Golf Club has been called the "Home of Indian Golf" and has hosted international events for more than half a century, going back to 1964.
-The Club, which has a rich legacy, has always promoted excellence in golf.
+The Club has a rich legacy and has always promoted excellence in golf.
 It has been a nursery for Indian golf with a number of Arjun Awardees hailing from the club and some of its most successful members include four-time Asian Tour winner, Shiv Kapur, and other Asian Tour winners like Chiragh Kumar.

 Among the landmark events it has hosted, the iconic Delhi Golf Club was the venue for the first Indian Open, the 1982 Asian Games and is renowned for its junior development programmes, which have given birth to many stars.
 It has also been at the forefront of the promotion of women's golf, having hosted several international events as well.